protontypes/open-sustainable-technology/README.md

 - [cosore](https://github.com/bpbond/cosore) - Data, metadata, and software tools for the COSORE database of continuous soil respiration measurements.
 - [sidb](https://github.com/SoilBGC-Datashare/sidb) - Contains information on laboratory soil incubation experiments, with emphasis on time series of CO2 release.
 - [ISRaD](https://github.com/International-Soil-Radiocarbon-Database/ISRaD) - Improve the use of radiocarbon as a constraint for understanding the soil carbon cycle.
-- [PredictiveSoilMapping](https://github.com/Envirometrix/PredictiveSoilMapping) - Applying statistical and/or machine learning techniques to fit models for the purpose of producing spatial and/or spatiotemporal predictions of soil variables, i.e. maps of soil properties and classes at different resolutions.
 - [OpenFLUID](https://github.com/OpenFLUID/openfluid) - A software environment for modeling and simulation of complex landscape systems.
 - [Trends.Earth](https://github.com/ConservationInternational/trends.earth) - A QGIS plugin that supports monitoring of land change, including changes in productivity, land cover, and soil organic carbon.
 - [pycoal](https://github.com/capstone-coal/pycoal) - A Python toolkit for characterizing Coal and Open-pit surface mining impacts on American Lands.